 The Terasaki Life Sciences Replacement Building consists of two wings with laboratories, offices, scholarly activity space, and building support spaces on five floors, plus a basement vivarium.
 The 175,000-square-foot structure is supported by a cast-in-place concrete frame with flat-slab floor decks.
-This building is the new home of the Biological Sciences Department.
-Divisions within the department include Molecular Studies; Cell and Developmental Biology; Physiological Science; and Biology, Ecology and Evolution.
-The building is LEED certified.
+This building is the new home of the Biological Sciences department, divisions of which include Molecular Studies; Cell and Developmental Biology; Physiological Science; and Biology, Ecology, and Evolution.
+The building is LEED Silver certified.

 American Society of Media Photographers - 2011 Best In Class, Brick In Architecture Award